 2. Optimise Your Shopping Feed

-Make sure your feed contains critical information like product ID, title and description, images, pricing, stock levels and active landing page links.
-If this information is missing, inaccurate, or doesn’t correspond to your website’s live data, your Shopping ads won’t make the cut.
+Make sure your feed contains essential details such as: product ID, optimized titles and descriptions, high-quality images, accurate pricing, up-to-date stock levels, and working landing page URLs.
+If any of this information is missing, outdated, or doesn't match your live website data, your ads could perform poorly or be rejected entirely.

 3. Make Regular Checks on Your Merchant Centre